-New River, the centerpiece of New River Gorge National River in south-central West Virginia, is among the oldest rivers on the continent.
-The rugged, whitewater river pounds through a 53-mile deep canyon, surrounded by 70,000 acres of ghost towns, vestiges of an industrial past, strenuous hiking trails, waterfalls, and vistas.
+The New River, the centerpiece of the New River Gorge National Park and Preserve, is surrounded by 70,000 acres of ghost towns, vestiges of an industrial past, strenuous hiking trails, serene waterfalls, and unforgettable vistas.

-Some of those sites, like Kay Moor, Nuttallburg and Thurmond, were preserved when New River Gorge National River was created.
+Some of those sites, like Kay Moor, Nuttallburg, and Thurmond, were preserved when the New River Gorge National River was created.

 One of the highlights of the park, visible from the Canyon Rim Visitors Center, is the New River Gorge Bridge which carries US Route 19 over the New River.
 At 876-feet, it is the third highest crossing in the country.
 The Corten steel used in its construction gives the bridge a rust color.

 The trail system at New River Gorge National River ranges from ¼-mile to 7 miles in length, and can widely vary from flat, smooth paths to steep, rocky inclines.
 Trail recommendations and maps can be found at the Canyon Rim, Grandview, Sandstone, and Thurmond visitor centers.

 There are four visitor centers at New River Gorge National River: